Santiago K. Garcia

 Brandon's skillsets allow him to provide strategic guidance on Grind to Fly's projects, budget, and long-term objectives.
 He is solely responsible for coordinating research opportunities, communicating with clients, conducting outreach and maximizing mission effectiveness.
 Additionally, Brandon facilitates the annual Grind to Fly Scholarship.

 Brandon received his Bachelor of Science Degree in Microbiology and Cell Science, with a minor in Business Administration from the University of Florida and is currently studying medicine at the University of Central Florida.
-His medical interests include Aerospace Medicine and Surgery.

 When Brandon isn’t working out, studying, or helping others, he can be found drawing, traveling, tutoring or finding the next best bite to eat.